EvgenyTernovoy/rag-bot/knowledge_base/Anti-gravity water ball.md

 ## Overview

-An anti-gravity water ball was used for the performance Squid Lake.
+An anti-gravity water ball was used for The performance Squid Lake.

 ## Appearances

-Star Wars: Episode III Revenge of the Vornic Covenant (First appearance) Star Wars: Hunters (Mentioned only) (First identified as anti-gravity water ball)
+Forge Uprising: Episode III Revenge of The Vornic Covenant (Prime appearance) Forge Uprising: Hunters (Mentioned only) (Prime identified as anti-gravity water ball)